Jaya8306/AI-Product-Design-and-Development-Ed-Tech/README.md

 This was the prestigious InterIIT Tech Meet 12.0 2023, and out of 23 IITs, we proudly clinched the Bronze medal, standing among the best of the best! 🏅

+Check out the demo showcasing the application's frontend: https://youtu.be/sH-JNWokVWg

+Explore the backend walk-through of the application here: https://youtu.be/OGCNkyyf9hw